-Products: Products will include evidence of the impact of ACCESS on student outcomes and a cost analysis of the program.
-Researchers will present results to the research community through presentations and peer-reviewed publications.
+Products: Products included a book on the intervention and journal articles on the impact of ACCESS on student outcomes and a cost analysis of the program.
+Researchers also presented results to the research community and others.

 Anastopoulos, A.D., Langberg, J.M., Besecker, L.H., & Eddy, L.D.
 (2020).
 CBT for College Students with ADHD — A Clinical Guide to ACCESS.
 Springer.

 Anastopoulos, A.D., Langberg, J.M., Eddy, L.D., Silvia, P.J., & Labban, J.D.
 (2021).
 A randomized controlled trial examining CBT for college students with ADHD.
 Journal of Consulting and Clinical Psychology, 89 (1), 21–33.

 Eddy, L.D., Anastopoulos, A.D., Dvorsky, M.R., Silvia, P.J., Labban, J.D., & Langberg, J.M.
 (2021).
 An RCT of a CBT intervention for emerging adults with ADHD attending college: Functional outcomes.
 Journal of Clinical Child and Adolescent Psychology, 1–14.